 SOQIC Research Fellowship

-Northwestern University’s Surgical Outcomes and Quality Improvement Center (SOQIC) offers a funded, two-year, onsite fellowship in surgical outcomes, health service and health policy research for surgical residents to pursue during their research years.
+Northwestern University’s Surgical Outcomes and Quality Improvement Center (SOQIC) offers a funded, two-year, onsite fellowship in surgical outcomes, health services, and health policy research for surgical residents to pursue during their research years.
 Applications are rolling and reviewed as they are submitted.
-Applications are currently closed.
+We typically seek to recruit and interview fellows 12 to 24 months ahead of the planned start date.

 The work done during the fellowship has launched successful research careers and has helped residents secure coveted clinical fellowships, faculty positions and funding.
 The SOQIC Research Fellowship is a unique opportunity that allows the surgical resident to gain firsthand experience in outcomes and health services research methodology as well as in practical quality and process improvement work.
 The program also prepares the fellow for a career in academic surgery with a focus on national surgical healthcare issues.
 Strong preference will be given to candidates with prior research experience.
 One-year fellowships will not be considered.
 Applicants must be U.S. citizens or residents.